 We also decided that as of late 2003, early 2004, in California, there was a huge drought of political messages in hardcore.
 We wanted to espouse the message of, primarily, Animal Liberation, but soon came to realize that all liberation struggles are linked, and really sang about Total Liberation.

 What was the main goal that Gather has achieved during these years?
 In terms of the hardcore scene what major changes have you seen, positive and negative?

 When we started as a band, we didn’t know many people from our local hardcore scene, or the VSXE scene at large.
 We were just huge hardcore fans, committed to the scene and the ethics.
 We made up some ‘fantasy goals’ that we never expected to achieve, such as: Put out a record, tour the US, play with Purification, sign to xCatalystx Records, and go to Europe.

 The hardcore scene in the past few years has gotten better in some ways, in my opinion.
 There are a lot more political, VSXE kids now than there were seven or eight years ago.
 There are a lot of bigger bands who don’t mind showing their pride in their convictions.
 So those things are cool.

-At the moment there is a lot of oppression towards green anarchist, radical ecologist and animal liberation activists in the United States.
-Can you tell us a bit more about that as I think a lot of people here in Eastern Europe know not so much about it.
-How does Gather take part in supporting SHAC7 and other Green Scare and AETA’s victims?
+At the moment there is an ongoing oppression towards green anarchist, radical ecologist and animal liberation activists in the United States.
+How does Gather take part in supporting SHAC7 and other Green Scare and AETA’s targets?
 Only benefit shows, benefit CDs?
 What are some of the things you can do to support these political prisoners?